Davy Jones (musician): Later career (2000–2012)

 In 2001, Jones released Just Me, an album of his own songs, some written for the album and others originally on Monkees releases.
 In the early 2000s he was performing in the Flower Power Concert Series during Epcot's Flower and Garden Festival, a yearly gig he would continue until his death.

 In April 2006, Jones recorded the single "Your Personal Penguin", written by children's author Sandra Boynton, as a companion piece to her new board book of the same title.

 In 2007, Jones performed the theme song for the film Sexina: Popstar P.I..
 On 1 November 2007, the Boynton book and CD titled Blue Moo was released and Jones is featured in both the book and CD, singing "Your Personal Penguin".
 In 2009, Jones released a collection of classics and standards from the 1940s through the 1970s entitled She.

 In December 2008, Yahoo!
 Music named Jones the "Number 1 teen idol of all time".
 In 2009, Jones was rated second in a list of 10 best teen idols compiled by Fox News.

 In 2009, Jones made a cameo appearance as himself in the SpongeBob SquarePants episode "SpongeBob SquarePants vs. The Big One" (his appearance was meant as a pun on the phrase "Davy Jones' Locker").

 In February 2011, Jones confirmed rumours of another Monkees reunion.
 "There's even talk of putting the Monkees back together again in the next year or so for a U.S. and UK tour," he told Disney's Backstage Pass newsletter.
 "You're always hearing all those great songs on the radio, in commercials, movies, almost everywhere."
-The tour (Jones' last) came to fruition and was entitled An Evening with The Monkees: The 45th Anniversary Tour.
+The tour (Jones' last with the Monkees) came to fruition and was entitled An Evening with The Monkees: The 45th Anniversary Tour.